stfc/docker-and-gh-actions-for-ml/docs/3-cicd-with-github-actions.md

 - First, go to your repository in GitHub.
 - Then click on "Actions" on the left-hand menu, under "Code and automation" and click on "General" under that.
 - Scroll down to "Workflow permissions" and select "Read and write permissions".
+- Click "Save" at the bottom of the page.

 That's it!
 Commit that and push it up, and you should see your image pushed up to your container registry.